 Is Distilled Water Good For Aquariums

-Indeed, distilled water could be clear and free of impurities, but it lacks the minerals and trace elements that are crucial to fish and plants.
+Indeed, distilled water could be clear and free of impurities, but it lacks the minerals and trace elements crucial to fish and plants.
 This post is devoted to distilled water for aquariums, remineralization, fish that can be placed in the aquarium filled with distilled water, and its comparison to purified water.

 Water good for aquariums